sillsdev/ptx2pdf/docs/documentation/diglot.md

 # Diglot options and settings (XeTeX macros)

 ## General overview
 The diglot options allow for typesetting two (or more) versions in parallel, aligned by verse or paragraph.
 If that makes no sense, have a look at the samaple below, where the right hand column's paragraphs are one line shorter, but still the paragraphs in the two columns line up.
-To do this the two peices of text require an extra pre-processing step and then a number of extra configuration controls to make things really beautiful.
+To do this the two pieces of text require an extra pre-processing step and then a number of extra configuration controls to make things really beautiful.
 The preprocessing step picks `pairs' (or groups) of things that ought to be aligned, and puts these into what we can call a *chunk*.
-These pairs/tripples/quadruples  might be verses, paragraphs at the same  place, and so on.
+These pairs/groups might be verses, paragraphs at the same  place, and so on.
 At the moment this step is done by a python program, one of 2 perl programs,  or by hand for small sections of text.
 The python program integrates better with ptxprint, one of the perl programs is considerably older and both have more powerful/complex options.

 ![History of diglot](../../examples/diglot/history.png  "An example.")

 ## The structure of a diglot-friendly usfm file.
 The preprocessing step "shuffles" the two files together, interspersing them with instructions to switch sides.
 (For as-yet-uncertain reasons, these instructions seem to work much better if  preceeded by \p).
 There are four instructions:  ```\lefttext``` ```\righttext``` ```\nolefttext``` ```\norighttext```.
 The ```\nolefttext``` specifies that the text that follows ought to begin below any text remaining in the the left-hand column, and start a chunk that will not have any corresponding left-hand text.
 A sample of the  file that produced the above image is given below.